School of Arts & Humanities

 Antje Illner is a graduate of the Royal College of Art and the Fachhochschule für Gestaltung in Schwäbisch Gmünd, Germany, in Jewellery Design.
 She taught for four years at the University of Plymouth in 3D Design.
 Since 1999, Antje Illner has been a senior lecturer at the University of Hertfordshire, in 2010 she became the Programme Leader for Contemporary Applied Art.
 Antje Illner joined the Royal College of Art in 1996 as a visiting lecturer and became a tutor in jewellery in 1998.
 Antje Illner is responsible for the course elective Designing for Industry‚ which offers students the opportunity to design and gain an insight into related creative industries.
 Antje Illner has exhibited her jewellery in the UK and Europe and worked as a design consultant and industrial designer.

-These diverse cultural contexts have shaped her work as a jeweler, designer and educator: the formal design education and emphasis on technical excellence, integrated with a playful and creative approach to materials and forms – these contrasting qualities are fundamental to her way of thinking, making and inspiring others.
+These diverse cultural contexts have shaped her work as a jeweller, designer and educator: the formal design education and emphasis on technical excellence, integrated with a playful and creative approach to materials and forms – integrated within the design process, these qualities are fundamental to her way of thinking, making and inspiring others.

 Antje Illner experiments with glass, which is somewhat unusual for jewellery and this she transforms into organic shapes based on forms found in nature.
 The mainly functional chains and settings are restrained in their design and only give a hint of ornament.
 The predominant use of silver underlines her sensitivity for materials and the purity of forms she strives for.
 Her language as an artist jeweller is poetic and her jewellery intends to create a calming effect, either visually for the viewer or by touch for the wearer.
 Antje's jewellery is meant to have a playful element.